rse-ops/readthedocs-theme/README.md

 The easiest thing to do is have an automated build deployed to readthedocs.
 You can login there, connect the repository, and then configure the build.
-**Importantly** you will need to go into "Advanced Settings" and for "Requirements file" put docs/requirements.txt.
+Given that the requirements.txt is in the root of your docs folder (alongside the conf.py) you shouldn't need to tell Readthedocs where it is.
+However, if you change this location or the name of the file, you will need to go into "Advanced Settings" and for "Requirements file" put docs/requirements.txt.
 Otherwise, the extra modules will not be installed and the docs cannot be built!
 After you have made this connection, any push to main will re-render the docs.
 You can see the example docs on ReadtheDocs [here](https://rse-ops-readthedocs.readthedocs.io/en/latest/).